Organisational member of BACP No. 219282.

 Q. How do i take advantage of the two free class sessions?

 Ans.
-You will need to attend on a Wednesday evening in term time where you will come for an initial informal chat at 6.45pm and you will be asked to fill in a simple short registration form to register your interest.
-You will then be able to continue at 7pm until 8.30pm in class session.
+This relates to the Intro and Foundation courses only.
+You will need to attend on a Wednesday evening in term time where you will come for an initial informal chat at 6.15 pm and have your questions answered then you will be asked to fill in a simple short registration form to register your interest.
+You will then be able to continue at 7 pm until 8.30 pm in class session.
 These two typical taster sessions will help you to make an informed choice before you decide if this is the right course for you to apply and pay your deposit.

 We are always looking for ways to improve this web site and the Not-for-profit Limited company attempt to answer any and all questions commonly asked by students, either online, or whilst studying in Convergence Psychotherapy.
 This page will continue to change as rules and regulations change to update information, so please check back regularly to find out any new information that may have changed the way we operate, due to Convergence College, CPFI or the Governmental authorities requirements, or the Law generally.
 Thank you for your interest.